ruby/www.ruby-lang.org/en/documentation/installation/index.md

 since at least El Capitan (10.11) all the way through Mojave (10.14).

 [Homebrew][homebrew] is a commonly used package manager on macOS.
-Installing a Ruby using Homebrew is easy:
+Installing Ruby using Homebrew is easy:

 {% highlight sh %}
 $ brew install ruby